dericksozo/Debut/README.md

 # Testament Theme Changelog

-All notable changes to the Fashionopolism theme will be documented in this file.
+All notable changes to the Testament theme will be documented in this file.

+## [6.2] - 2018-04-24

+### Changed
+- Change version to 6.2 for bugfixes
+- Change all prices to include span.money so span no longer needed in admin settings
+- Fix currency picker with new product module
+- Fix product price when on sale
+- Fix Dynamic Payment Button Init to show only when activated
+- Fix missing text block in footer section
+- Fix header wrapper setting
+- Fix product page popups fancybox

 ## [6.1] - 2018-04-10